 Please direct KL2 Program questions to Ana Garic, email@example.com.

-AHEAD Program Pilot Awards – Applications due April 11, 2018
+AHEAD Program Pilot Awards – 2018 Deadline Passed

 The UW ICTR Advancing Health Equity and Diversity (AHEAD) Program Pilot Award is a mechanism for investigators associated with the AHEAD Program and other UW post-doctoral scholars/junior faculty focused on health equity research to gain experience in translational research that will facilitate their future career development.
 Specifically, this pilot award program seeks to support post-doctoral scholars who embrace an interdisciplinary approach to research, including those who genuinely engage community partners & stakeholders.